Marijuana Crimes in Phoenix

 - The potential for additional surcharges relating to your offense

 - Harsher prison sentences if you have previously been convicted of a marijuana (or other drug) crime that can exceed 15 years in prison depending on your history and existing charges.
 Click Here for comprehensive sentencing guidelines

 However, first and second time non-violent offenders who are caught possessing marijuana for personal use may be Proposition 200 eligible.
 If Prop 200 applies to your case, you may be eligible for a misdemeanor plea bargain.
 This includes participating in community service and drug diversion treatment programs, versus serving a mandatory prison sentence.

-It is essential to consult a defense attorney with extensive knowledge of marijuana crime in Arizona, and proven experience defending marijuana crime cases.
+It is essential to consult a defense attorney with extensive knowledge of marijuana crime in Phoenix, and proven experience defending marijuana crime cases.
 We will not stop fighting for your rights, by making sure that every possible legal option and defense strategy is available to you.
-If you are facing any kind of marijuana crime charge in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are facing any kind of marijuana crime charge in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.